MCVSD51/d51_dirsync/README.rst

 based on `Python robocopier`_ by Anand B Pillai

-If you like dirsync and find it useful, you may want to thank me and encourage future development by sending a few mBTC / mBCH / mBSV at this address:
+If you like d51_dirsync and find it useful, you may want to thank me and encourage future development by sending a few mBTC / mBCH / mBSV at this address:
 ``1EwENyR8RV6tMc1hsLTkPURtn5wJgaBfG9``.